Tranexamic Acid 100 mg/ml Solution for Injection

 4.5 Interaction with other medicinal products and other forms of interaction

 No interaction studies have been performed.
 Simultaneous treatment with anticoagulants must take place under the strict supervision of a physician experienced in this field.
 Medicinal products that act on haemostasis should be given with caution to patients treated with tranexamic acid.
-There is a theoretical risk of increased thrombus-formation potential, such as with oestrogens.
+There is a risk of increased thrombus-formation potential during concomitant use with hormonal contraception.
 Alternatively, the antifibrinolytic action of the drug may be antagonised with thrombolytic drugs.

 4.6 Fertility, pregnancy and lactation

-Women of childbearing potential have to use effective contraception during treatment.
+Women of childbearing potential have to use effective contraception during treatment (see sections 4.4 and 4.5).

 Pregnancy